Currency banner with market chart and symbols

 Disclaimer

-This article is provided for informational purposes only and does not constitute financial advice.
+This article is provided for informational purposes only and does not constitute financial guidance.
 Exchange rate forecasts are based on publicly available market data as of 9 March 2026.
 Currency markets can move rapidly and forecasts may change as new information becomes available.

 About the Author